Pyrdacor/Ambermoon/FileSpecs/Enumerations/MonsterFlags.md

 0 | Undead, can be killed by holy spells
-1 | Demon (used by Luminor, Guard demon and gargoyle type monsters) 2 | Boss (immune to Fear, Paralyze, Petrify, DissolveVictim, Madness, Drugs, Irritation and won't flee) 3 | Spider/lizard (is set for all of the mentioned kind except for Gigantula).
+1 | Demon (used by Luminor, Guard demon and gargoyle type monsters) 2 | Boss (immune to Fear, Paralyze, Petrify, DissolveVictim, Madness, Drugs, Irritation and won't flee) 3 | Animal (is set for all spider and lizards except for Gigantula).
 Moranians don't count as lizards though. :P 4..7 | Unused

 Note: After analyzing the original code it seems that only bits 0 and 2 are used in Ambermoon.